Tuesday 19 November

 • We will consider the security of you in your home and, where necessary, apply on your behalf for a Police Home Security Check.

-• We will provide you with weekly updates on the progress of the case.
+• We will provide you with fortnightly updates on the progress of the case.

 • Where we take court action: